E-Invoicing in Portugal

 A central platform called FE-AP (Fatura Eletrónica na Administração Pública) was built by the eSPap (Entidade de Serviços Partilhados da Administração Pública), an official entity of the government, and all public administrations country-wide can use this platform to receive their invoices.

 But the use of the FE-AP platform is not mandatory, which leads to a very complex B2G e-invoicing landscape.
-Each public entity may have different transmission requirements, and the best solution is to ask each one how they wish to receive their e-invoices.
-Usually, their answer will be one of the following:
+Each public entity may have different transmission requirements, and the best way to figure it out is to check the list of public entities reachable via the FE-AP portal maintained by the eSPap.
+If a public entity is missing from the list, it’s up to the supplier to initiate contact with it and to ask how the e-invoices should be transmitted.

 Public entity supervising the e-invoicing mandates in Portugal